There is one waiting list open now offered by Alexandria Housing Authority .

-As of the HUDs most recent Voucher Management System report, Alexandria Housing Authority manages 918 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Alexandria Housing Authority manages 1,173 active Housing Choice Vouchers.

-The following is a summary of the types of vouchers managed and the monthly costs of each as of December 31st, 2019:
+The following table summarizes types of vouchers managed and the monthly costs of each as of December 31st, 2021:

 |Monthly Cost Per Voucher||$401||$667||$299|